chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Floating Walls
 ~~~~~~~~~~~~~~

 In order to avoid particles to pass through the periodic boundary conditions, we use floating walls.
 The floating walls are placed at the left and right side of the pipe.
-We need this pair of walls because periodic particles do not interact with the wall on the other side of the periodic boundary condition.
+We need this pair of walls because periodic particles do not interact with the walls on the other side of the periodic boundary condition.

 .. code-block:: text